dominion-dev/dominion-ecs-java/README.md

   Java 8.
 - **_use Java 17 LTS_**: only by upgrading to the last JDK 17 you will get a performance boost for free.
 As already tested by [some users](https://www.optaplanner.org/blog/2021/09/15/HowMuchFasterIsJava17.html), Java 17 is about 8-9% faster than Java 11.
+Whenever possible and to further reduce memory footprint, the engine uses records (introduced by Java 14) instead of standard classes to map more frequent objects.
 Dominion started using Java 17 from the beginning and all benchmarks are run with this LTS version of Java.